icewolfz/jiMUD/docs/codeeditor.designer.md

       - `Pole class` how good the pole is
     - `Backpack` same as armor but for limbs
       - `Max encumbrance` the max mass the pack can hold
-      - `Reduce mass` adjust the mass of an item put in a pack, mass * reduct = final mass
+      - `Reduce mass` adjust the mass of an item put in a pack, mass * reduce = final mass
     - `Bag of holding`
       - `Max encumbrance` the max mass the bag can hold
       - `Min encumbrance` the min mass the bag can hold when using % based encumbrance